Fewnity/Nintendo-DS-Nifi-Template/README.md

 - The possibility to have more than 2 DS at the same time
 - A timeout system if the client is disconnected
 - An Id system to identify each clients
+- A system to block wifi packet if the ds receive his own packet (for emulators)

 There are some improvements to do but it's usable.